arielfayol37/arielfayol37/README.md

 ---

 ## 🚀 About Me
-- Passionate about **[Super] Intelligence**
+- Passionate about (super)Intelligence and creating value by inventing new things.
-- Experienced in **Software Engineering and end-to-end ML pipelines**: from dataset curation → model training → cloud deployment
+- Experienced in traditional Software Engineering and end-to-end ML engineering: from dataset curation → model training → cloud deployment
 - 2× **IEEE-published author** on deep learning

 💬 *Always open to collaborating on challenging projects or discussing research opportunities.*